 The second time I saw him I was already in junior high and studying in the capital city where they moved and still live.
-They said he was a drug addict, a drunkard, a gambler who was not able to hold a decent job for longer than a few months but to me he was and remains one of the kindest person I’ve ever met.
+They said he was a drug addict, a drunkard, a gambler who was not able to hold a decent job for longer than a few months but to me, he was and remains one of the kindest people I’ve ever met.
 He was fun, attentive, sweet and I’ve never seen him drunk.
 If upon my arrival I happened to catch him playing mahjong, he will stand right away to greet me and will never return to the table for the duration of my stay.
-He will focus his whole attention to me instead and will go out of his way to make my stay unforgettable.
-I must be naive because they said I was the only one who could influence him but to me it didn’t look that way.
+He will focus his whole attention on me instead and will go out of his way to make my stay unforgettable.
+I must have been naive because they said I was the only one who could influence him but to me, it didn’t look that way.
 He simply was accommodating.

 I rented my own place after that.
 He came with me and my mother together with a handful of people that either support his belief or just didn’t mind.
 Aside from putting his arms around me once in a while and telling me encrypted words about love and sins in general, my uncle did nothing untoward to me or to anyone.
 The family is wrong with their assumptions that there was something inappropriate between us.
 Not to my knowledge anyway.

 He did profess his love for me years after that, but not in person.
 He was working as a contractor in the middle east that time.
 He sent me cards and letters after letters asking me to consider running away with him to a place where nobody knows us so we can start anew.
 Of course, I declined.
 I told him not only his surname is my middle name, I don’t feel that way about him.
 The letters and cards slowly trickled away till they stopped coming.
 I never heard from him again.